petronio/infra/README.md

 The external service providers currently used are:

 * AWS
-* Cloudflare
 * Hetzner

 Of those, AWS is easily replaced or removed, as it's currently only being used for storing and locking of the terraform state.
-Cloudflare and Hetzner would require a much larger overhaul, particularly within Terraform.
+Hetzner would require a much larger overhaul, particularly within Terraform.

-In addition to accounts for the above, you'll need to manually add your primary domain to Cloudflare and order the Hetzner storage box (they don't currently support Terraform for that service).
+In addition to accounts for the above, you'll need to order a Hetzner storage box (they don't currently support Terraform for that service).
 If using AWS for storing terraform state, the `backend` section should be initially omitted, as the bucket and dynamodb table need to be created first.
-You'll also need to import the Cloudflare domain into the Terraform state at `platform_base.cloudflare_zone.DOMAIN` .

 The `pass` utility is used extensively to store secrets outside of this repo and is called by both Terraform and Ansible.
 Its current structure is as follows:

 ```
 ├── api_keys
-│   ├── cloudflare
 │   └── hetzner
 ├── dns
-│   ├── _acme_challenge.ebino.petroniocoelho.com_tsig
+│   ├── _acme-challenge.ebino.petroniocoelho.com_tsig
-│   ├── _acme_challenge.furano.petroniocoelho.com_tsig
+│   ├── _acme-challenge.furano.petroniocoelho.com_tsig
-│   ├── _acme_challenge.toba.petroniocoelho.com_tsig
+│   ├── _acme-challenge.toba.petroniocoelho.com_tsig
 │   ├── ebino.petroniocoelho.com_tsig
+│   ├── furano.petroniocoelho.com_tsig
+│   ├── _workstation.osaka.petroniocoelho.com_tsig_algorithm
+│   ├── _workstation.osaka.petroniocoelho.com_tsig
+│   ├── _workstation.osaka.petroniocoelho.com_tsig_name
-│   └── furano.petroniocoelho.com_tsig
+│   └── _workstation.osaka.petroniocoelho.com_tsig_secret
 ├── storage_box
 │   ├── resilio_config
 │   ├── resilio_password